jgerstmayr/EXUDYN/docs/RST/RigidBodyAndJointsTutorial.rst

     Number of nodes= 2
     Number of objects = 5
     Number of markers = 8
-    Number of loads = 2
+    Number of loads = 4
     Number of sensors = 1
     Number of ODE2 coordinates = 14
     Number of ODE1 coordinates = 0
     Number of AE coordinates   = 12
     Number of data coordinates   = 0
     For details see mbs.systemData, mbs.sys and mbs.variables
   >

 Note that there are 2 nodes for the two rigid bodies.
 The five objects are due to ground object, 2 rigid bodies and 2 revolute joints.
 The meaning of markers can be seen in the graphical representation described below.

-Alternatively we can print the full internal information as a dictionary using:
+Furthermore, we can print the full internal information as a dictionary using:

 .. code-block:: python